Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Stellar baryon budget and the efficiency of star formation

 \section{Stellar baryon budget and the efficiency of star formation}

-Recent observations have unveiled a substantial population of massive galaxies in the early universe, challenging existing models of galaxy formation.
+Recent observations have revealed a substantial population of massive galaxies in the early Universe, implying star-formation efficiencies that exceed the highest values inferred from lower-redshift studies.
+This may indicate a distinct and more intense mode of star formation during the earliest phases of galaxy evolution, which remains challenging for current models to reproduce \citep[][and references therein]{shen2025}.

 Studies leveraging data from the JWST have identified galaxies at redshifts $z\sim5$ to $z\sim9$ with stellar masses approaching 10$^{11}$\,M$_{\odot}$.
-For instance, utilizing JWST/MIRI data, \cite{Wang2025} found high densities of massive galaxies at $z>5$, implying elevated stellar baryon efficiencies $\epsilon_\star$.
-Specifically, they report that the most massive galaxies at $z\sim$8 require $\epsilon_\star \sim0.14$, for typical low-redshift galaxies.
+For instance, utilising JWST/Mid-infrared instrument (MIRI) data, \cite{Wang2025} found high densities of massive galaxies at $z>5$, implying elevated stellar baryon efficiencies $\epsilon_\star$.
+Specifically, they report that the most massive galaxies at $z\sim8$ require $\epsilon_\star \sim0.14$, for typical low-redshift galaxies.
 Similarly, \cite{Xiao2024} examined 36 massive, dust-obscured galaxies with spectroscopic redshifts between $z\sim 5$ and $z\sim 9$ from the JWST FRESCO survey.
-They found that three ultra-massive galaxies (log\,M$_\star$/M$_{\odot}\gtrsim$11.0, among them S2$\equiv$N2GN\_1\_01 and S3$\equiv$N2GN\_1\_23) require an exceptional $\epsilon_\star$ of approximately 50\%, which is two to three times higher than the efficiencies observed in galaxies at later epochs.

-Further, \cite{gentile2024} reported on two massive and dusty starburst galaxies at z$\sim5-7$ discovered in the COSMOS-Web survey.
-Their analysis indicates $\epsilon_\star$ of approximately 0.25 and 0.5, respectively.

-In numerical simulations, $\epsilon_\star$ is found to increase significantly with both stellar mass and redshift, indicating that, at fixed mass, halos at (very) high redshifts convert gas into stars more efficiently than their lower-redshift counterparts \citep[e.g.,][]{Ceverino2024}.
+They found that three ultra-massive galaxies (log(M$_\star$/M$_{\odot})\gtrsim$11.0, among them S2$\equiv$N2GN\_1\_01 and S3$\equiv$N2GN\_1\_23) require an exceptional $\epsilon_\star$ of approximately 50\%, which is two to three times higher than the efficiencies observed in galaxies at later epochs.
+Further, \cite{gentile2024} reported two massive, dusty starburst galaxies discovered in the COSMOS-Web survey, with star-formation efficiencies of $\epsilon_\star\sim$0.25 at $z_{\rm spec}$=5.051 and $\epsilon_\star\sim$0.5 at $z_{\rm phot}$=6.7$\pm$0.3, respectively.
+In numerical simulations, $\epsilon_\star$ is found to increase significantly with both stellar mass and redshift, indicating that, at fixed mass, halos at (very) high redshifts convert gas into stars more efficiently than their lower-redshift counterparts \citep[e.g.][]{Ceverino2024}.
+All these results imply that certain populations of high-redshift galaxies experience very efficient star formation at early times.\\